piomin/spring-ai-showcase/README.md

 2. Getting started with Spring AI **Function Calling** for OpenAI chat models.
 The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
 A detailed guide may be found in the following article: [Getting Started with Spring AI Function Calling](https://piotrminkowski.com/2025/01/30/getting-started-with-spring-ai-function-calling)
 3. Using **RAG** (Retrieval Augmented Generation) and **Vector Store** with Spring AI.
 The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
 A detailed guide may be found in the following article: [Using RAG and Vector Store with Spring AI](https://piotrminkowski.com/2025/02/24/using-rag-and-vector-store-with-spring-ai/)
 4. Using **Multimodality** feature and **Image Model** with Spring AI and OpenAI.
 The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
 A detailed guide may be found in the following article: [Spring AI with Multimodality and Images](https://piotrminkowski.com/2025/03/04/spring-ai-with-multimodality-and-images/)
+5. Running multiple models with **Ollama** and integration through Spring AI.
+The example is available in the branch [master](https://github.com/piomin/spring-ai-showcase/tree/master).
+A detailed guide may be found in the following article: [Using Ollama with Spring AI](https://piotrminkowski.com/2025/03/10/using-ollama-with-spring-ai/)